brainbehindx/mosquito-transport/README.md

 ### preMiddlewares

-a function to intercept express.
-This will be the first middleware executed by express.
+this will be the first middleware that will be executed for all incoming http request to this mosquito-transport instance.

+You may intercept this middleware to manage and prevent ddos attack and handle some custom route such as `favicon.ico`

 ```js
 import MosquitoTransportServer from "mosquito-transport";